-Develop and promote a professional development program to include activities that enhance and improve the college atmosphere and cultivate a positive culture on campus; oversee the disbursement of professional development funds for faculty, classified professionals, and administrators.
+Develop and promote a professional development program which supports the educational mission of the Institution to include activities that enhance and improve the college atmosphere and cultivate a positive culture on campus; oversee the disbursement of professional development funds for faculty, classified professionals, and administrators.

-- Identify professional development needs across the entire campus as they relate to instruction, equity, diversity, and inclusion and other State mandates in keeping with institutional goals and priorities. - Implement the professional development priorities of the campus as identified by College Council. - Identify and inform Miramar College personnel of college, district and state-wide professional development opportunities and resources. - Develop and maintain a college-wide Professional Development Plan to include a calendar that is in alignment with program review, Accreditation Standards, and Title 5 Section 55730.
+- Identify professional development needs across the entire campus as they relate to instruction, equity, diversity, and inclusion and other State mandates in keeping with institutional goals and priorities. - Implement the professional development priorities of the campus as identified by College Council. - Identify and inform San Diego Miramar College personnel of college, District and statewide professional development opportunities and resources. - Develop and maintain a college-wide Professional Development Plan to include a calendar that is in alignment with program review, Accreditation Standards, and Title 5 Section 55730. - Provide a mechanism for college-wide discussion of professional development planning and activities. - Plan and facilitate the process of prioritizing professional developing needs based on college-wide Professional Development Plan.

-- Provide a mechanism for college-wide discussion of professional development planning and activities. - Plan and facilitate the process of prioritizing professional developing needs based on college-wide Professional Development Plan and annual program review data. - Facilitate the distribution of available resources for professional development activities. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard III.
+- Facilitate the distribution of available resources for professional development activities. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard III.